Tears flooded his eyes. Dragging the bat behind him, my son walked back to the bench and sat down. Struck out. Again.

 Baseball is a sport that can eat a kid up and spit him back out without a second thought.
 And knowing how to support our children as they navigate team sports is a difficult proposition for parents everywhere.

 As I watch and listen and try to do right, I want to remember that that child at bat is somebody’s baby.
-That child at bat is doing her best.
-That child who dropped the fly ball, missed the pitch, walked the batter or flubbed the play is the same sweet baby whose birth was celebrated, who was cheered on for walking, who learned to ride a bike, who still sits on his momma’s lap.
+That child at bat is probably doing her best.
+Mistakes happen and we can learn and grow through those experiences.
+Our learning will be cut short if we are demeaned in the process.
+That child who dropped the fly ball, missed the pitch, walked the batter, or flubbed the play is the same sweet baby whose birth was celebrated, who was cheered on for walking, who learned to ride a bike, who still sits on his momma’s lap.
 Because even in the biggest game, that child is still a child.